Swyamsharma/env-tui/README.md

-# EnvTUI - Environment Variable TUI Viewer
+# EnvTUI - Environment Variable TUI Viewer (Not yet finished)

 A simple Textual-based Terminal User Interface (TUI) for viewing and interacting with system environment variables on Linux.